-Generally there are three challenges.
-The first is non-obvious.
+Generally there are three major challenges.
+The first one is non-obvious.

 Why will the LPs give you another fund?
 Are you really producing Alpha to NASDAQ?
 Probably … not.
 Most VC funds don’t outperform Nasdaq, especially not adjusted for illiquidity.

 Simply put, most firms that hustle with a brand eventually see enough pre-Unicorns to do OK.
 Then they have to “win” the best deals.
 Very early stage, it’s not always necessary, you may be about finding undiscovered gems.
 But once a company is hot … competition is fierce and real … and you gotta win.

 Some VC partners never even do 0.5x and throw huge amounts of $$$ down the drain.
 Just as common though is investing in “pretty good” companies.
 Founders are poised.
 Traction is there.
 Customers are happy.
 But … it will never be a rocketship.
 Problem here is, except in very small funds (<$50m), the exit values on these “Good” investments is never really high enough to return the fund.
 And then you can’t raise another fund (See Challenge #1).